 According to the World Health Organization (WHO), quality of life refers to individuals' perception of their positions in life in terms of culture; the value system in which they live; and their goals, expectations, standards and priorities.1 Previous studies have found that pain in general could be associated with poor quality of life in all dimensions (physical, mental, and social).
-They have also shown that reducing pain intensity could improve the quality of life and mastalgia is among the mentioned pains.
+They have also shown that reducing pain intensity could improve the quality of life^{2, 3} and mastalgia is among the mentioned pains.
 Mastalgia can be classified into three major categories: cyclic, noncyclical, and extramammary.
 Cyclicmastalgia is thought to be related to hormonal changes.
 It constitutes twothirds of female breast pain patients, presenting most severely a week before the onset of their menstrual cycle.
 This corresponds with the luteal phase and often improves with the onset of menses.
 It is relieved during menstruation and occurs commonly during the third and fourth decades of life.4,5

-Mastalgiais a common concern among women, forcing them to regularly refer to healthcare centers for counseling, and approximately 70% of women suffer from this pain during their lifetime.
-A study in Hamedan, Iran, indicated that 60% of women suffered from cyclic mastalgia.
-The cause of mastalgia is still unknown.
-Various studies have indicated that it may result from such factors as an imbalance between estrogen and progesterone hormones, increased levels of prolactin hormone and thyroid hormone, lack of certain vitamins, fat metabolism, history of premenstrual syndrome, anxiety, stress, and depression.
+Mastalgiais a common concern among women, forcing them to regularly refer to healthcare centers for counseling,6 and approximately 70% of women suffer from this pain during their lifetime.7 A study in Hamedan, Iran, indicated that 60% of women suffered from cyclic mastalgia.8 The cause of mastalgia is still unknown.
+Various studies have indicated that it may result from such factors as an imbalance between estrogen and progesterone hormones, increased levels of prolactin hormone9 and thyroid hormone,10 lack of certain vitamins,6 fat metabolism,11 history of premenstrual syndrome, anxiety, stress, and depression.12 side effects.

-Mastalgia could impair sexual, physical, social, occupational, and educational activities.
-Cyclicmastalgia is responsible for a large number of mammography in young women.
-Although being largely ignored both scientifically and clinically, this condition merits further biopsychosocial investigation.
-Medical treatments used to treat mastalgia often include chemical treatments with many side effects.
 These kinds of treatments are often likely to fail.14 Up to 85% of women with breast pain will show alleviation of pain episodes after getting reassurance of not having breast cancer.
 The remaining 15% will require treatment apart from reassurance, mainly because of the negative impact on physical activity (30%), sexual activity (up to 40%) as well as their life quality in work and social activities (10%).
-The first-line painrelieving therapy should be conservative with a trial of at least six months before moving to second-line therapy.4 Counseling services are likely to increase the pain tolerance threshold by reducing fear, anxiety, and concern, creating self-confidence and promoting the understanding of the disease.
-Trainingbased counseling can be an effective non-drug method to improve life quality and reduce pain by modifying the patients' life style, i.e. by both improving their nutrition and activities as well as helping them control their weight, stress, and anxiety.
+The first-line painrelieving therapy should be conservative with a trial of at least six months before moving to second-line therapy.4 Counseling services are likely to increase the pain tolerance threshold by reducing fear, anxiety, and concern, creating self-confidence and promoting the understanding of the disease.15 Trainingbased counseling can be an effective non-drug method to improve life quality and reduce pain by modifying the patients' life style, i.e. by both improving their nutrition and activities as well as helping them control their weight, stress, and anxiety.
 First-line management of breast pain should be explanation and, reassurance.15, 16